 In 1946, the Board of Trustees of the Kilgore Independent School District issued invitations to neighboring common and independent school districts, inviting them to join a union district for junior college purposes.
 Seven districts—Sabine, White Oak, Leverett’s Chapel, London, Overton, Gaston, and Gladewater—have since joined the Kilgore College District.
 The college district is now directed by a board of trustees of nine members elected by the individual districts.

 Kilgore College has made many changes since 1935, but it has not changed its goal to meet the needs of the people of East Texas.
 In the beginning, the curriculum was designed to serve university-bound students; but today, the college offers training in cosmetology, nursing, law enforcement, manufacturing technology, and numerous other vocational fields.
-It is also the home of an excellent athletic program, an agriculture demonstration farm, the Rangerettes, the East Texas Oil Museum, and the Texas Shakespeare Festival.
+It is also the home of an excellent athletic program, the Rangerettes, the East Texas Oil Museum and the Texas Shakespeare Festival.

 Kilgore College received recognition by the Southern Association of Secondary Schools and Colleges in 1936 and by 1940 had the largest enrollment of any public junior college in the South.
 In 1948, it was the second junior college in the nation in the number of transfers to senior colleges.

-The college has maintained a center in Longview since 1976 and serves more than 5,000 students yearly.
-During the past 30 years KC-Longview has grown into a comprehensive college center with university transfer courses, adult education, GED preparation, a small business development center, a variety of workforce and applied technology programs, and QUEST, which is an accelerated evening degree program for adults.
+The college has maintained a center in Longview since 1976 and KC-Longview serves more than 5,000 students yearly.
+During the past 30 years KC-Longview has grown into a comprehensive college center with university transfer courses, adult education, GED preparation, a small business development center, a variety of workforce and applied technology programs.
 KC-Longview is the region's leading provider of emergency medical technicians, licensed vocational nurses and certified nurse's assistants.

 Fulfilling the dreams of its students:

-History researched and written by Bonnie Durning and Doris Bolt, retired KC history instructors.
+History researched by Bonnie Durning and Doris Bolt, retired KC history instructors.